kunal-ppatil/The_Dual_Track_Credit_Engine_Regulatory_Scorecards_vs_AI/README.md

 Most importantly, it evaluates performance not just on AUC, but on **Net Profit ($)**, demonstrating the tangible business value of AI adoption.

+We built the code, and GPT helped polish it for clarity.

 ## 📖 About The Project

 **The Problem:** Traditional banks often reject "Thin-File" borrowers—young people or immigrants who are financially responsible but lack a long credit history.
 Banks rely on rigid metrics like Debt-to-Income ratio, missing out on millions of reliable customers ("Invisible Primes").